 Arkansas State University, (B.A., 1984)

 Elected District Court Judge: 2000

-Re-elected to his fifth term as State District Court Judge for the 17th Judicial District of Arkansas: 2016
+Re-elected to his seventh term as State District Court Judge for the 17th Judicial District of Arkansas: 2024

 Stidham was engaged in the private practice of law prior to becoming a full-time State District Court Judge on January 1st, 2008.
 During his private practice which spanned a period of twenty years, he served as a Public Defender and was admitted to practice in all Courts in the State of Arkansas, the United States District Court for the Eastern and Western Districts of Arkansas, and the United States Supreme Court.